vastgroup/vast-tools/README.md

 > git clone https://github.com/vastgroup/vast-tools.git
 ~~~~

-### VASTDB
+### VASTDB Libraries

-VASTDB must be downloaded separately and can be saved in the VAST-TOOLS
+VASTDB libraries must be downloaded separately and can be saved in the VAST-TOOLS
 directory, or in an external location.
 If the latter, the path of VASTDB
 must be supplied to `vast-tools` via `--dbDir` or alternatively, a symbolic
 link can be created in the root of VAST-TOOLS directory.
 By default,